-2 In fact the growth was somewhat greater than indicated here as in July 2004 responsibility for dual Medicare/Medicaid eligibles was shifted from the MHA budget to the Medicaid budget.
+3 In fact the growth was somewhat greater than indicated here as in July 2004 responsibility for dual Medicare/Medicaid eligibles was shifted from the MHA budget to the Medicaid budget.

 MHA uses an administrative services organization (ASO) to help administer the system.
 This ASO was Maryland Health Partners (MHP), but was replaced by APS Healthcare effective October 1, 2004.
 The ASO provides 24-hour screening and helps determine if the individual is eligible for publicly funded services.
-The ASO also refers individuals to service providers, preauthorizes non-emergency care, conducts utilization review, collects data, and processes billing claims and payments.
+The ASO also refers individuals to service providers, preauthorizes non-emergency care, conducts utilization review, conducts some evaluation activities, including consumer and provider surveys, collects data, and processes billing claims and payments.
 Utilization review is intended to ensure that all services are clinically appropriate.
 The Core Service Agencies (CSAs) continue to have the responsibility for planning and monitoring services at a local level.